armedbear/abcl/contrib/jss/README.markdown

 mode to existing users of JSS by importing the necessary symbols into CL-USER.

-Some notes on other compatibilty issues:
+Some notes on other compatibility issues:

 *classpath-manager*